Zumwalt-class destroyer: Secondary guns

-In 2005, a Critical Design Review (CDR) of the DDG-1000 led to the selection of the Mk 110 57 mm cannon to defend the destroyer against swarming attacks by small, fast boats; the Mk 110 has a rate of fire of 220 rpm and a range of 9 nmi.
+In 2005, a Critical Design Review (CDR) of the DDG-1000 led to the selection of the Mk 110 57 mm cannon to defend the destroyer against swarming attacks by small, fast boats; the Mk 110 has a rate of fire of 220 rounds per minute and a range of 9 nmi.
 From then to 2010, various analysis efforts were conducted to assess potential cost-saving alternatives.
 Following a 2012 assessment using the latest gun and munition effectiveness information, it was concluded that the Mk 46 30 mm Gun System was more effective than the Mk 110 with increased capability, reduced weight, and significant cost avoidance.
-The Mk 46 has a rate of fire of 200 rpm and a range of 2.17 nmi.
+The Mk 46 has a rate of fire of 200 rounds per minute and a range of 2.17 nmi.

 Naval experts have questioned the decision to replace the close-in swarm defense guns of the Zumwalt-class destroyers with ones of decreased size and range.
-The 57 mm can engage targets at two to three miles, while the 30 mm can only start to engage at around one mile.
-However, the DDG-1000 program manager said that the 57 mm round's lethality was "significantly over-modeled" and "not as effective as modeled" in live test-firing, and "nowhere near meeting the requirements"; he admitted that the results were not what he expected to see.
-When the Naval Weapons Laboratory re-evaluated the Mk 46, it met or exceeded requirements and performed equal to or better than the 57 mm in multiple areas, even coming just ahead of the 76 mm naval cannon.
-A 30 mm gun mount also weighs less, around 2 tons compared to 12–14 tons for the 57 mm, but the Navy is adamant that weight had nothing to do with the decision.
+The 57 mm can engage targets at 2 to 3 nmi, while the 30 mm can only start to engage at around 1 nmi.
+However, the DDG-1000 program manager said that the 2.2-inch round's lethality was "significantly over-modeled" and "not as effective as modeled" in live test-firing, and "nowhere near meeting the requirements"; he admitted that the results were not what he expected to see.
+When the Naval Weapons Laboratory re-evaluated the Mk 46, it met or exceeded requirements and performed equal to or better than the 2.2-inch in multiple areas, even coming just ahead of the 76 mm naval cannon.
+A 1.2-inch gun mount also weighs less, around 2 tons compared to 12 to 14 tons for the 2.2-inch, but the Navy is adamant that weight had nothing to do with the decision.